Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning

 \subsection{Causal Attribution Model}

-We formalize the causal attribution model to understand how different components affect the performance of LLMs.
-For the $i$-th sample in our dataset, we decompose the input into several distinct elements: the input context $c_i$, which provides the scenario for the causal reasoning task; the embedded causal knowledge within variable names $k_i$, which may carry implicit causal cues; and numerical data $d_i$, representing explicit causal relationships.
-Any remaining information, including potential unmeasured confounders, is denoted as $u_i$.
-The goal is to compare the causal reasoning made by an LLM, represented as $\widehat{y}_i$, against the true causal responses $y_i$.
-We first introduce the attribution to knowledge given the data is fixed to quantify the impact of knowledge. \begin{definition}{Conditional Attribution of Knowledge (CAK) Given Data:} where the do-calculus $do(A=a)$ is a mathematical operator \citep{pearl2009causal} to simulate interventions that hold $A$ constant as $a$ while keeping the rest of the model unchanged. \end{definition} This equation defines the probability difference of an LLM making a correct causal inference when variable names containing potential causal knowledge are included versus when they are absent, given the same data.
-It quantifies the added value of linguistic cues in variable names that might carry implicit causal relationships.
-A $CAK_i$ value near zero suggests that embedded knowledge has negligible effect on the model's causal reasoning accuracy.
-A $CAK_i$ value approaching one indicates that this knowledge significantly enhances predictive accuracy.
-Conversely, a negative $CAK_i$ value implies that the embedded knowledge detracts from the model's causal reasoning, reducing prediction accuracy.
+We first introduce the attribution to knowledge given fixed data to quantify the impact of knowledge. \begin{definition}{Conditional Attribution of Knowledge (CAK) Given Data:} where the do-calculus $do(A=a)$ is a mathematical operator \citep{pearl2009causal} to simulate interventions that hold $A$ constant as $a$ while keeping the rest of the model unchanged, and the probability $\mathbb{P}:=\mathbb{P}_S$ is defined on a structural equation model (SEM) $S$ that is compressed for clear presentation. \end{definition} This equation defines the probability difference of an LLM making a correct causal inference when variable names containing potential causal knowledge are included versus when they are absent, given the same data.
+A $CAK_i$ value near zero suggests that embedded knowledge has a negligible effect on the model's causal reasoning accuracy.
 Similarly, we define the attribution to data given the knowledge below. \begin{definition}{Conditional Attribution of Data (CAD) Given Knowledge:} \end{definition} Here, we assess the impact of numerical data on causal inference accuracy by comparing the LLM's performance with full numerical data access to its performance with numerical data systematically removed while retaining the embedded knowledge.